Accéder directement au contenu

 Metropolitics publishes an original article every Tuesday, as well as occasional English translations of articles in French originating from the Métropolitiques site in Paris.
 The journal is editorially peer-reviewed : all submissions are reviewed by at least two members of the editorial committee.
 If two members agree to accept a piece, the paper is automatically accepted ; if the two original editors request the help of other committee members, they all must agree to reach a decision to publish.
 Articles may be published within as little as a month of submission, though the editorial process sometimes takes longer if a piece is adjudged to be in need of substantial revision.
 Our turnaround, however, is often substantially faster than academics have come to expect from standard peer-reviewed journals.

-An editorial director oversees the editorial process.
-For the 2023/2024 academic year, the editorial director is James DeFilippis.
-Articles may be submitted directly to Dr. DeFilippis by email (jdefilip [at] rutgers [dot] edu) or by clicking on the “Submit a paper” button at the bottom of the page).
+An editorial director oversees the editorial process with the support of the managing editor.
+For the 2024/2025 academic year, the editorial director is John Krinsky, and the managing editor is Jakob Kendall Schneider.
+Articles may be submitted directly to the managing editor by email (jakobks13 [at] gmail [dot] com) or by clicking on the “Submit a paper” button below.

 View our editorial charter and style guide.